Successful aging includes good nutrition

 Know how to help your body stay healthy as you grow older.

 As people age it is important that they know how to help their body stay healthy.
 Older adults need daily protein, carbohydrates, fats, vitamins, minerals and water for good nutritional health.
 Michigan State University Extension recommends that older adults follow the My Plate recommendations.
-There are key eating plans which older adults should incorporate into their lifestyles which includes:
+There are key eating plans that older adults should incorporate into their lifestyles that include:

 - Adequate nutrients: Eat enough food throughout the day to get your daily nutrients.

 - Weight management: Eat healthy, low-fat, low-sugar foods and avoid overeating to maintain a healthy weight.

 - Physical activity – National Institute of Health recommends that staying physically active and exercising regularly can produce long-term health benefits.
 It has been shown to improve health for some older people who already have chronic diseases and disabilities.

 - Eat fruits and vegetables: Include fresh, frozen, canned and dried fruits, 100 percent fruit juice and vegetables that are fresh, frozen, canned and juices into your diet.

 - Whole grains: Plan to eat at least three servings of whole grain foods daily: bread, pasta, oatmeal, cereals, brown rice, etc.

 - Low-fat dairy foods: Choose low fat milks including lactose –free and reduced products, fortified soy beverages, yogurts and cheeses.